Black Forest Brownies

 Black Forest Brownies are the perfect thick, fudgy, dark chocolate brownies with melty chocolate chunks and maraschino cherries throughout.

-This delicious Dessert Recipe is inspired by black forest cake, but made into a Brownie Recipe.
+This delicious Dessert Recipe is inspired by Black Forest Cake, but made into a Brownie Recipe.
 Turning it into a brownie dish makes it easier to take to your next bake sale, potluck, or party.
-It’s the perfect transportable chocolate dessert in a hurry.
+It’s the perfect portable Chocolate Dessert in a hurry.

-A traditional Black Forest Cake is a chocolate sponge cake with layers of cherry filling.
+A traditional black forest cake is a chocolate sponge cake with layers of cherry filling.
 Black Forest Brownies similarly have that perfect combination of cherries and chocolate.
-By mixing maraschino cherries and chocolate chunks into the traditional chocolate brownie recipe, you get an irresistible cherry chocolate combo.
+By mixing maraschino cherries and chocolate chunks into the traditional chocolate brownie recipe, you get an irresistible cherry chocolate combo made easy.

 Black Forest Brownies are the perfect thick, fudgy, dark chocolate brownies with melty chocolate chunks and maraschino cherries throughout.